EsperanceB/machine_learning_and_ai_project/README.md

 # Machine_Learning_And_AI_Project
-This repo will host my all my practical skills related to ML and AI

 As I'm advancing in my career transitioning towards becoming a Machine Learning Engineer, I don't have a better way to showcase my commitment other than documenting on it.
 On this place, I will report on my past and recent achievements towards my AWS Machine Learning Engineer career path from elementary labs to my own designed projects.